Visiting Someone In Jail

 Things to give

 Some jails will allow you to leave items such as socks and underwear for an inmate when you visit.
-Usually these are given to jail staff and handed on to the inmate later on.
-You will need to check if this is allowed by the centre where the inmate is located before bringing gifts.
+Usually, these are given to jail staff and handed on to the inmate later on.
+You will need to check if this is allowed by the individual centre before bringing gifts.

 Clothing with metal